Clifton, Bristol

 Clifton is an inner suburb of Bristol, England, and the name of one of the city's thirty-five electoral wards.
 The Clifton ward also includes the areas of Cliftonwood and Hotwells.
 The eastern part of the suburb lies within the ward of Clifton Down.

-Clifton is home to Isambard Kingdom Brunel's Clifton Suspension Bridge; many buildings of the University of Bristol, including Goldney Hall; the Roman Catholic Clifton Cathedral; Christ Church, Clifton Down; Clifton College; Clifton High School; the former Amberley House preparatory school; Queen Elizabeth's Hospital School, The Clifton Club; and Bristol Zoo.
+Clifton is home to Isambard Kingdom Brunel's Clifton Suspension Bridge; many buildings of the University of Bristol, including Goldney Hall; the Roman Catholic Clifton Cathedral; Christ Church, Clifton Down; Clifton College; Clifton High School; the former Amberley House preparatory school; Queen Elizabeth's Hospital School and The Clifton Club.
 It is also noted for the Downs, a large, open park.